KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

  * Explicit Layers

-The main difference between the two is that Implicit Layers are automatically enabled, unless overriden, and Explicit Layers must be enabled.
+The main difference between the two is that Implicit Layers are automatically enabled, unless overridden, and Explicit Layers must be enabled.
 Remember, Implicit Layers are not present on all Operating Systems (like Android).

 On any system, the loader looks in specific areas for information on the